 This paper argues that cross-technology knowledge spillovers are critical for understanding policy's role in the transition to clean technology.
 I develop an endogenous growth model with clean and dirty technologies and a network of cross-technology spillovers.
-I derive formulas for the size and speed of technological transition, following a policy reform, which show that greater spillovers across technologies induce a faster transition but at the expense of a smaller long-run impact of policy.
-Such spillovers also prevent the lock-in of dirty technology.
-The economy's spillover structure can be summarized by a sufficient statistic matrix, which I estimate using patent citation data.
-Applying my model to US transportation and electricity generation, I find that cross-technology spillovers are mid-sized: they prevent lock-in but imply a slow transition with a high long-run impact of policy.
-I conclude by examining how cross-technology spillovers affect optimal clean innovation subsidies, deriving an innovation subsidy formula that holds for arbitrary carbon prices.
-Quantitatively, I find that optimal clean innovation subsidies are small, reflecting the low centrality of clean technologies in the spillover network.
-Hence, a "big push" of temporary clean innovation subsidies is not warranted.
+The resulting formulas for the size and speed of technological transition, following a policy reform, show that greater spillovers induce faster transitions but reduce the long-run impact of policy.
+Such spillovers also prevent lock-in of dirty technology.
+Using patent citation data, I apply my model to US transportation and electricity generation and find that spillovers are mid-sized: they prevent lock-in but imply slow transitions with high long-run impact of policy.
+I then examine how cross-technology spillovers affect optimal policy, deriving innovation subsidy formulas under arbitrary carbon prices.
+Quantitatively, optimal clean innovation subsidies are small, reflecting clean technologies’ low centrality in the spillover network.
+Hence, a "big push" of clean innovation subsidies is unwarranted.

 Awards: